bravecollective/neucore-api-python/docs/ApplicationESIApi.md

     # Create an instance of the API class
     api_instance = application___esi_api.ApplicationESIApi(api_client)
     esi_path_query = "esi-path-query_example" # str | The ESI path and query string (without the datasource parameter).
-    datasource = "datasource_example" # str | The EVE character ID those token should be used to make the ESI request body = "body_example" # str | JSON encoded data.
+    datasource = "datasource_example" # str | The EVE character ID those token should be used to make the ESI request.
+Optionally                             followed by a colon and the name of an EVE login to use an alternative ESI token. body = "body_example" # str | JSON encoded data.

     # example passing only required values which don't have defaults set